 My favorite carrot cake recipe!
 It’s moist, it’s easy, and it’s a little healthy too, made with whole wheat flour, applesauce, and maple syrup.

 It’s carrot cake season!
 This week, I feel like I’ve eaten carrot cake for breakfast, lunch, and dinner.
-We had a big carrot cake last weekend for Jack’s birthday, followed by a few more cakes made (and consumed) while creating this post.
-I would say that I’m carrot caked out, but we really just love carrot cake!
+We had one last weekend for Jack’s birthday, followed by a few more cakes made (and consumed) while creating this post.
+I would say that I’m carrot caked out, but we really just love it!
 We even had it at our wedding because it’s Jack’s favorite thing ever.

 This carrot cake recipe is based on my mom’s.
 Her secret ingredient is applesauce, which makes the cake super moist.
 Before the frosting is added, it’s even healthy, but with its rich texture and perfectly spiced flavor, you wouldn’t know it.

 - Lots of carrots!
 The cake itself is not overly sweet so the carrot flavor really shines.

 - Whole wheat pastry flour swaps in for traditional all-purpose flour.
 Ground from soft wheat berries, whole wheat pastry flour has more nutrients than regular white flour, but it’s great for giving baked goods a light, fluffy texture.
 If you don’t have whole wheat pastry flour, you can use a 50/50 mix of white and regular whole wheat flour.

 - Maple syrup takes the place of granulated sugar, making this carrot cake recipe (before the frosting) refined sugar-free.